Ballet Nebraska becomes American Midwest Ballet in 2018-19.

 How did it all start?

 Ballet Nebraska began as a grassroots organization in 2009 and has steadily grown into a key cultural asset in the region.
-The people behind Ballet Nebraska have given their lifeblood for eight years, and have created a wonderful professional company that the community can be proud of.
+The people behind Ballet Nebraska have given their lifeblood for the past decade, and have created a wonderful professional company that the community can be proud of.

 What is the big news?